 As the name suggests, this method is for those who have been using Windows 11 beyond 10 days, but would still want to downgrade Windows 11 to Windows 10.
 In this case, the first method will not work, you can try the second method to check if it does.
 If it doesn't, you can go ahead with a clean Windows 11 install.
 And this will be 100% working.
 However, do note that this method has high chances of data loss, so don't forget to take a backup of your data.

-Step 1: Download Windows 10 ISO file from the link shared in this tutorial.
-Skip this step if you already had a Windows 11 ISO file.
+Step 1: Download Windows 10 ISO file from the Microsoft.

 Whether you follow method 1, 2 or 3, you are sure to go back to Windows 10.
 You can once again decide on upgrading to Windows 11 whenever you see deem fit.